mehrdadalmasi2020/knowledge-graph-Ontology-health-medical-history-L/README.md

   - NER: `d4data/biomedical-ner-all`
   - Embeddings: `pritamdeka/S-BioBert-snli-multinli-stsb` (used in both Cell 2 and Cell 3)
 - **Reproducibility:** The pipeline writes intermediate CSV/JSONL so you can resume downstream steps without re-running everything.
+- **Determinism:** Random seeds and embedding caches are fixed to ensure reproducible clustering and canonical labels across runs.

 ---